-Affordable Housing Taskforce: Pittsburgh Housing Needs Assessment developers who continue to invest in the identified mobility zones.
+Affordable Housing Taskforce: Pittsburgh Housing Needs Assessment

-9 Affordable Housing Taskforce: Pittsburgh Housing Needs Assessment
+Affordable Housing Taskforce: Pittsburgh Housing Needs Assessment

 The HACP will closely monitor the effects of these changes on HAP costs and lease-up rates; to ensure the goals of the Local Payment Standard are in compliance with HUD standard Moving To Work (MTW) metrics.
 Current units are ineligible for payment Options 1 and 2 but can utilize landlord incentives.
 As the FY 2019 MTW Annual Plan was approved in June 2019, new units could apply for the higher payment standard as of August 1, 2019.
 Landlords also have access to pre inspection services.